idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/GaussianProcessTrainer.md

 - +Adaptive moment estimation (Adam)+

   Relies on the psuedocode provied in [!cite](kingma2014adam).
 Adam permits stochastic optimization, wherein, a batch of the training data can be randomly chosen at each iteration.

+## Hyperparameter priors

+There is an option *when using Adam optimization* to specify priors over the hyper-params in the loss function.
+Specifying priors can have a regularizing effect on the hyper-param optimization.
+This may be useful in preventing the optimizer getting stuck in a local minima and also prevent the hyper-params drop towards the minimum bounds.
+The following options are available for specifying hyper-param priors:

+- +Normal priors over the logarithm of hyper-params+

-Additionally, there is an option to regularize the hyper-params in the loss function by specifying a standard deviation value.
-This value corresponds to a Normal distribution centered at zero over the log of the hyper-param.
-By default, the standard deviation is set to a 1000 and this would have no effect on the optimization.
-As its value reduces, the regularization effects kicks-in.
+  This corresponds to a Normal distribution centered at zero over the log of the hyper-param.
+By default, the standard deviation is set to 1000.0 and this would have no effect on the optimization.
+As its value reduces, the regularization effect kicks-in.

 !syntax parameters /Trainers/GaussianProcessTrainer